sumedhbetgeri/Multilingual_Companion-/README.md

 ## ✨ Key Features

 - **🌐 100+ Language Support** — Source and target languages dynamically populated from the `googletrans.LANGUAGES` dictionary.
-- **🔊 Integrated Text-to-Speech** — Translated text is auto-rendered as speech in the destination language’s native accent.
+- **🔊 Integrated Text-to-Speech** — Translated text is auto-rendered as speech in the destination language's native accent.
 - **⚡ Real-Time Translation Pipeline** — Translation, MP3 generation, and audio playback all execute in a single click.
 - **🪟 Clean Tkinter GUI** — Color-themed, dual-pane layout with source/destination text areas and dropdown language selectors.
 - **🔁 Session Reset Flow** — Built-in dialog asks the user whether to continue or exit, cleanly stopping audio and clearing buffers.